 How Do I Know Which Vaccines My Kids Need?

-I've heard so much lately about new vaccines coming on the market, but I'm reluctant to get my son any shots that he doesn't really need.
+I've heard so much lately about new vaccines, but I'm reluctant to get my son any shots that he doesn't really need.
 How do I know which ones he really should get?

-To protect them from many serious and life-threatening diseases, kids should receive all the vaccinations recommended for them by the American Academy of Pediatrics (AAP) and other immunization authorities.
-Choosing not to vaccinate a child, only letting a child get some of the recommended vaccines, or delaying a vaccination can all put your child at risk.
+To protect them from many serious and life-threatening diseases, kids should get all the vaccinations recommended for them by the American Academy of Pediatrics (AAP) and other health experts.

-If you are worried about the cost of vaccines, talk to your child’s doctor.
-The government program Vaccines for Children (VFC) makes it possible for many children to get vaccines even if their families are unable to pay.
-Kids can also receive inexpensive or free vaccines through local public health clinics or community health centers.
+If the cost of vaccines are a concern, talk to your doctor.
+The U.S. government's Vaccines for Children (VFC) program makes it possible for many children to get vaccines even if their families can't pay.
+Kids can also get inexpensive or free vaccines through local public health clinics or community health centers.

 If you have questions or concerns about which vaccines your son needs, talk to your doctor.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.

 © 1995-2018 KidsHealth ® All rights reserved.
 Images provided by iStock, Getty Images, Corbis, Veer, Science Photo Library, Science Source Images, Shutterstock, and Clipart.com